man sitting on the couch with his laptop

 Parents or even family friends can cosign with a student who may not be able to qualify for a private student loan on their own.
 Unlike federal loans, repayment on private student loans may start while the borrower is still enrolled in school.

-Unlike their federal counterpart, private student loan lenders may not offer the same safety-net protections in cases of financial hardship or unemployment.
+Unlike their federal counterparts, private student loan lenders may not offer the same safety-net protections in cases of financial hardship or unemployment.
 So be sure to understand the terms before taking a private student loan.
 Private loans tend to be the last option for paying for college after all other methods of financial aid have been exhausted.

 Recommended: Guide to Private Student Loans